 How Do I Start Composting?

 Starting is as simple as choosing a reusable container with a lid!
 An empty coffee can, old container, or countertop bin will work.
 Keep your container conveniently located in the kitchen and toss compost in as you cook and clean.
-Your container can be lined with a paper bag or BPI certified compostable liner for easy cleaning.
-You can also empty your container into your subscription compost cart or stickered Kraft bag daily!
+Your container can be lined with a paper bag or BPI-certified compostable liner for easy disposal.
+You can also empty your container into your subscription compost container or stickered Kraft bag daily for collection on your regular LRS pick-up day.

 Residents who choose to compost food and yard waste can do so through the subscription or sticker programs: